 To get the compatible version of the graphics driver, first, you need to check your system type.
 Right-click on my computer, then go to properties to check system type.

 If there isn’t any external graphics driver installed, then check for an integrated graphics driver.
 If you’re unable to find out a graphics driver for your Computer.
 Then you can use driver updater software.
 Personally, I suggest you use Uniblue DriverScanner.

 If nothing works, then you can create a backup of important files using Safe Mode.
 And, then by using bootable Windows USB Drive, you can install Windows Again.
 If you have never installed Windows before, or you want to install the latest version of Windows 10.
 Then follow this article on install Windows 10 creators update.
 Or, If you aren’t able to create a bootable drive, then you can RESET Windows from Settings.

 Summing-up – system thread exception not handled.

 That’s it.
-These are the only solutions which you can try to fix this error.
-Error occurs due to the corrupted or incompatible graphics driver.
-That’s why I have mentioned solution related to display drivers only.
-You can uninstall recently installed Windows or Graphics driver.
-Or, you can rename file name, that causing this error.
+These are the only solutions that you can try to fix this error.
+The error occurs due to the corrupted or incompatible graphics driver.
+That’s why I have mentioned solutions related to display drivers only.
+You can uninstall recently installed Windows or Graphics drivers.
+Or, you can rename the file name, that causing this error.
 Some other tech sites, suggest you run a scan or update BIOS.
-But, this error only occurs due graphics driver issues.
+But, this error only occurs due to graphics driver issues.
 So, all other solutions aren’t worth trying.